-- 315 the slide/erosion areas and in orange the propagation/deposition areas.
-Figure 3 shows the slides derived from "red areas" of that map.
-From the analysis of slopes $\delta$ and within the slide areas, based on a pre-event DTM at a 5 m resolution, it results that the most populated class of specific upslope contributing area A/B (ratio between the upslope draining area A and the contour length B, see Appendix B) is centered on the value of 10 m, while the mean slope within the range of theoret- - ical potentially unstable slopes $29^{\circ} \le \delta \le 47^{\circ}$ results slightly lower than $40^{\circ}$ .
-Also, the values of A/B = 10 m and $\delta = 40^{\circ}$ correspond to a portion of the Peloritani Mountains for which it starts to be worthed to issue landslide early warnings.
-Hence these values may be adopted for the successive derivation of a threshold for the area (see Sect.
-5). - Core samples collected in the area indicate the presence of a surficial debris material $d{LZ} = 2 \text{ m}$ 325 deep covering a fractured bedrock strata.
-The debris cover consists of a sandy loam with a significant proportion of gravel (up to 50 %) which corresponds to a gravelly sandy loam according to USDA soil classification.
-The assumption of a leaking basal boundary, characterized by a given $c_d$ ratio (see Sect.
-B2) is realistic, given the fractured bedrock strata.
-We assume that the hydraulic and geotechnical properties of Tab.
-3 may represent the natural heterogeneity within the study area. - 330 Spatial variability of each of the soil properties could be included in our model simulations.
+Spatial variability of each of the soil properties could be included in our model simulations.
 Nonetheless, detailed information on how the properties are distributed spatially is unavailable.
-Hence we preferred to carry out a sensitivity analysis, by varying the hydraulic conductivity $K_S$ , the leakage ratio $c_d$ and the soil depth $d{LZ}$ according to Tab.
-4, and the critical wetness ratio in the range $0 < \zeta{CR} < 1$ .
-This way to proceed enables to better analyse the way model results are - influenced by these variables rather than assuming that they are distributed spatially with interpolating laws of difficult validation.
+Hence we preferred to carry out a sensitivity analysis, by varying the hydraulic conductivity $K{\rm S}$ , the leakage ratio $c_d$ and the soil depth $d{LZ}$ according to Table 4, and the critical wetness ratio in the range $0 < \zeta{CR} < 1$ .
+To proceed in this way enables one to better analyze the way model results are influenced by these variables rather than assuming that they are distributed spatially with interpolating laws of difficult validation.
 Since slope mainly affects slope stability (Eq.
 B5) rather than the infiltration process, variation of slope is indirectly taken into account by variation of $\zeta{CR}$ .
-It is noteworthy to write that an alternative approach may be of considering model parameters generated according to a probability distribution, as proposed by the TRIGRS-P modification of the TRIGRS - 340 code, developed by Raia et al. (2014).
+It is noteworthy to mention that an alternative approach may be to consider model parameters generated according to a probability distribution, as proposed by the TRIGRS-P modification of the TRIGRS code, developed by Raia et al. (2014).